kvh8899/livestreamIO/README.md

 # livestreamIO

-A React Component library for playing video and livestreams.
+An app to upload/play videos and livestream.
 This is a work in progress!